 Blood tests — A blood test can determine an abnormal level of certain antibodies that when celiac disease is present but not treated.
 When individuals have some gluten in the diet, a negative screening antibody test means with rare exceptions celiac disease is NOT present.

 Small intestine biopsy — If your screening celiac blood test is positive, the diagnosis must be confirmed by examining a small sample of the intestinal lining under the microscope.
 A tissue sample is usually collected during an upper GI endoscopy, where under IV sedation a small flexible lighted tube is passed down by mouth beyond the stomach to inspect and get small samples of the lining tissue from the duodenum, first portion of small intestine.
 Biopsies are done sometimes despite negative antibody testing if we still strongly suspect the disorder, or if it isn’t responding to appropriate treatment.
 Normally, the lining has distinct finger-like structures called villi, which help with absorption of nutrients.
-The villi become flattened in people with celiac disease, and abnormal inflammatory cells are present which are causing the damage.
+The villi become flattened in people with celiac disease, an abnormal inflammatory cells are present which are causing the damage.
 Once you completely stop consuming gluten, the villi can resume a normal growth pattern.
 Roughly 70% of people begin to feel better within two weeks after stopping gluten.

 "Potential" (latent) celiac disease — Individuals with normal small biopsy results who have a positive serology for the tissue transglutaminase or deamidated gliadin IgA antibody (-tTG IgA) test are considered to have potential or “latent” celiac disease.
 People with latent celiac disease are typically advised to continue a gluten-containing diet, with close monitoring and regular follow-ups of small intestine biopsies.